Be Aware. Be Alive.

 - Wobenzyme or some other systemic enzyme supplement, take first thing in morning, and between meals as you can remember.
 Might be Good for inflammation and digestion.

 - Liver Pills. (universal brand is good) Liver is soooo good for you, but it tastes like liver, which is a problem.

 - Sleep.
 Seriously, sleep more.

 BA lifestyle improvements you should be doing

 - Sleep more.
 Specifically go to bed earlier.
 The earlier the better.
 Your body wants to be synced with the light/dark cycles, and the earlier you get to bed the better you will recover and rest for the next day.
-The heavy carbohydrate meals at night should help put your ass to sleep, don’t fight it.

 - Eat more sardines and oysters.
 Go to costco, buy in bulk-this plus raw carrots/cauliflower/celery is a perfect snack/lunch/or breakfast (eww, I know).
 The more the better, just don’t eat in closed spaces.

 - Drink less booze.
 1 glass of red wine each night is NOT helping you live longer, or live better, or anything.